-- 1. What is the TSD and what does it measure?
+What is the TSD and what does it measure?
 The TSD is an articulated truck with a loaded rear-axle that can measure the pavement structural condition at or near the traffic speed.
-Unlike the FWD, the TSD is a moving device (the FWD is stationary) and measures the deflection slope from which the deflections can be calculated. - 2.
-What is the structural condition of the tested roads?
+Unlike the FWD, the TSD is a moving device (the FWD is stationary) and measures the deflection slope (the FWD measures the deflection) from which the deflections can be indirectly calculated.

+- 2. What is the structural condition of the tested roads?
 Most tested roads had a structural condition classified as good.
 The structural condition of the tested roads was summarized in box plots showing the median, 50% range, and 90% range of SCI300.
-These give a

-- quick overview of the pavement condition.
+These give a quick overview of the pavement condition.
 Color coded Google Earth figures for pavements estimated to be in Good, Fair, and Poor conditions are also provided showing the overall pavement condition of the tested roads. - 3.
 How repeatable are TSD measurements?
-Repeated TSD measurements on SR16 East followed similar trends for SCI300.
-There was, however, some difference with measurements performed in 2014 on average higher than measurements performed in 2015 (with both measurements corrected for temperature).
-In general reasonable repeatability was observed in flexible sections of other states and differences are observed in composite pavements (Katicha et al. 2017).
-More work needs to be performed on approaches to corrected measurements for the effect of temperature however for network level applications the TSD gives acceptable repeated results. - 4.
-How do TSD measurements compare with PMS data?
-Comparing TSD SCI300 with the Structural Index obtained from surface distresses on SR74 showed that the condition recorded in the PMS through Structural Index does not accurately reflect the measured structural condition by the TSD.
-This reinforces the need to perform network level structural evaluation to obtain the pavement structural condition and therefore better characterize the overall condition of the pavement (both structural and functional condition). - 5.
+Repeated measurements on an 11-mile section of Champaign CH1 show good repeatability of TSD calculated SCI300 between 2014 and 2015.
+Results presented in the summary report for the project include more testing from other states that also show good repeatability in flexible pavements (Katicha et al. 2017). - 4.
+How do TSD measurements compare with PMS and FWD data?
+Comparing TSD indices SCI300 and SNeff with CRS on US51 showed that the condition recorded in the CRS may not accurately reflect the measured structural condition by the TSD.
+This reinforces the need to perform network level structural evaluation to obtain the pavement structural condition and therefore better characterize the overall condition of the pavement (i.e. structural and functional condition).
+Comparison between the TSD and FWD shows the two devices produce similar trends of D0 and AUPP.
+This agreement with the FWD (de facto "reference device") validates the use of the TSD to evaluate the network level structural condition. - 5.
 How can we use the information obtained from TSD measurements?
 TSD measurement information can help to better manage pavement sections.
-For example TSD measurements can be used to identify strong and weak sections based on developed thresholds for a chosen index (e.g. SCI300, SNeff) or based on percentages of observed condition.
-Furthermore, TSD measurements clearly identified tested bridges as strong pavement sections, as would be expected.
+TSD measurements were used to identify strong and weak sections.
 An approach to estimate the remaining fatigue life of the pavement based on estimated temperature-corrected strains using the method developed by Rada et al. (2016) was also illustrated. - 6.
 How can we incorporate TSD measurements into a PMS?
-The PMS approach of the VDOT was used to illustrate how structural information obtained from the TSD could be used to enhance the PMS decision process.
-The approach consists of a two stage process where the structural condition is used to verify and/modify a preliminary selection of the appropriate treatment based on the functional condition (surface condition).
-This allows easier integration of structural information without disrupting the current approach based on functional condition.
-Additional details of the proposed PMS approach can be seen in the pooled fund summary report (Katicha et al. 2017).
+The PMS approach of the VDOT was used to illustrate how structural information obtained from the TSD could be used to enhance the decision process from the PMS (more details of the proposed PMS approach can be seen in the pooled fund summary report).